 7. Pick Up a Hobby (or two)

-Keeping yourself busy is one of the better ways for anyone to deal with anxiety.
+Keeping yourself busy is one of the better ways to deal with anxiety.

 Get into drones.

-Join some buddies and play soccer like I do.
+Join some buddies and play soccer as I do.

-Heck, start a blog and make your living online like I do.
+Heck, start a blog and make your living online as I do.

-I get the exercise, I keep my mind busy, and I deal with anxiety all in one.
+I get the exercise, keep my mind busy, and deal with anxiety all in one.

-Blogging helps with dealing with other people and it allows me to speak my mind.
+Blogging helps with dealing with other people and allows me to speak my mind.

 Just like how I was able to share these tips on how to deal with anxiety.

-It may not work for everyone but I do hope it helps you in one way or another.
+It may not work for everyone, but I hope it helps you in one way or another.

 Conclusion – Keep Your Head Up

-Life is pretty crazy coming from a deployment but it is even crazier dealing with civilian life.
+Life is pretty crazy coming from deployment, but it is even crazier dealing with civilian life.